skydiver/newton-cache/README.md

 const cache = new MemoryCache<string>();
 ```

-Both adapters implement the same interface, so you can easily switch between them.
+All adapters implement the same interface, so you can easily switch between them.

 ### Getting items from the cache